 Marjorie got her first taste of accounting in college at Stony Brook University, where she served as treasurer of the student government and controlled more than $1 million in student activity fees.
 She liked accounting so much she decided to make a career of it, working as a staff accountant for various organizations before joining Auriemma Roundtables as bookkeeper in 2007.
-Marjorie has been promoted twice since then and currently serves as Senior Manager of Accounting for the firm.
+Marjorie has been promoted three times since then and currently serves as Director of Accounting for the firm.

 Because we’re a small firm, you have the opportunity to be involved in the different stages of any project or work that needs to get done.
 You have the ability to see where your interests truly lie, and you’re given the opportunity to create a role that aligns with those interests and the company’s business needs.
 You’re able to forge your own path.